-The Robotics, Vision and Control Group (GRVC) is a large group consisting of more than 70 members, including 13 professors from the Universities of Seville and Pablo de Olavide, researchers and engineers.
+The Robotics, Vision and Control Laboratory (GRVC) is a large laboratory consisting of more than 70 members, including 13 professors from the Universities of Seville and Pablo de Olavide, researchers and engineers.
 GRVC plays a relevant international role in robotics, and particularly in aerial robotics and unmanned aerial systems.

 GRVC combines scientific research with technology development, technology transfer to companies and applications in collaboration with these companies.

 The GRVC head, Anibal Ollero, has recently obtained the European Research Council (ERC) Advanced Grant GRIFFIN (General compliant aerial Robotic manipulation system Integrating Fixed and Flapping wings to INcrease range and safety) on new aerial robotic systems with unprecedented flying, perching and manipulation capabilities.

 In the last 5 years the GRVC members of the Group have authored more than 170 publications, including about 60 papers in SCR Journals.
 Moreover, the members of the Group have authored or edited 20 books.

 The GRVC researchers have been distinguished with 18 national and international awards.
 In the last 10 years the GRVC has presented 16 Thesis that have obtained 6 awards up to now.